Tag: Sexism

 While at a play this weekend, I found myself wondering something I have wondered frequently: Why is it that men dressed as women is considered hilarious and campy, while women dressed as men can be taken seriously and not laughed at or mocked?

 Besides the obvious answers about men being default, and sissy, and all that, one thing struck me in this performance that I think says a lot: The men playing women were playing it to the hilt.
 They were dressed ridiculously, they simpered, they had foolish wigs, they posed “coquettishly” in a very exaggerated manner.
 The women playing men just…played men.
-They put on the outfit, they did the … Read the rest
+They put on the outfit, they did the part, they didn’t butch it up, they didn’t exaggerate stereotypical male characteristics.
+They just played the role.

 Study comes up with the least surprising findings ever: